 This article is part of our thematic channel The Water Observer.
 Click here to subscribe to our newsletter and receive exclusive contents from the world of water

-Themes, objectives, goals and failures
+Themes, goals, achievements and failures

 Finance against desertification

-It has been reiterated many times how much economic resources are needed to restore more than one billion hectares of degraded land and build drought resilience strategies: $2.6 trillion in total investment by 2030.
-So, the $12.15 billion raised through the "Riyadh Global Drought Resilience Partnership" to support 80 of the world's most vulnerable countries in building their drought resilience does not seem to be a shocking achievement.
-In fact, hardly any announcements were expected, and the $10 billion contribution from the Arab Coordination Group alone certainly brought a gust of optimism to this negotiation.
+It has been reiterated many times the size of the economic resources needed to restore more than one billion hectares of degraded land and build drought resilience strategies: $2.6 trillion in total investment by 2030.
+Therefore, the $12.15 billion raised through the Riyadh Global Drought Resilience Partnership are all but impressive.
+Especially if aimed at supporting 80 of the world's most vulnerable countries in building their drought resilience.
+Actually, no announcement was expected, and the $10 billion contribution from the Arab Coordination Group alone brought a gust of optimism to this negotiation.

-The Great Green Wall (GGW), an African-led initiative to restore 100 million hectares of degraded land, has seen the mobilization of 11 million euros by the Italian government for landscape restoration in the Sahel.
-The project, implemented by the International Union for Conservation of Nature (IUCN), aims to strengthen and broaden the results achieved with the first phase in Burkina Faso, Niger, and Ghana, now including two new target countries in the African region-Benin and Senegal.
+Through the MASE, the Italian government mobilized €11 million for the Great Green Wall (GGW), an African-led initiative to restore 100 million hectares of degraded land in Sahel.
+Implemented by the International Union for Conservation of Nature (IUCN), this project aims to double down on the results achieved with the first phase in Burkina Faso, Niger, and Ghana, by including two new target countries: Benin and Senegal.
 The Italian government's Special Envoy for Climate Change, Francesco Corvaro pointed out "the importance of engagement alongside local communities, with a project that stems from listening to the needs and experiences of the populations involved and enhances the results already achieved over the years to create opportunities for sustainable development, adaptation to climate change and widespread income."

 Saudi Arabia, desertification is a business

 Water is at the heart of the ambitious Saudi Vision 2030 project.
-And Cop16 was certainly an opportunity for the Saudi government to be able to meet with investors and water technology giants who attended the many side events in Riyadh.
-The Saudi government is currently seeking private investors to support water purification, reuse, and desalination projects at home and abroad, moving substantial resources and forging important alliances, such as the one with France, which was sanctioned during the One Water Summit on December 3, a closed-door event that featured President Emmanuel Macron and throve of diplomats.
+Cop16 was an opportunity for the Saudi government to meet investors and water technology giants who attended many side events in Riyadh.
+Currently, the Saudi government is seeking private investors to support water purification, reuse, and desalination projects at home and abroad.
+To do so, it is moving substantial resources and forging important alliances, such as the one with France, which was set forth during the One Water Summit on 3 December, a closed-door event that featured President Emmanuel Macron and diplomats from all over the world.

 This article is also available in Italian / Questo articolo è disponibile anche in italiano